Eric-11/ventilator-parameters/README.md

 model.py loads the selected numerical values from the ./models/ folder.
 It can also scale and will simulate a live sensor.
 At this point no radomization has been added to the model, but it will be added soon.
 Also there are only two models, one well behaved and one with large peak vs. plateau values.

 # Monitor.py
-This preforms all the sampling of the model and will then parse, compute and display the results.
+This performs all the sampling from model.py and will then parse, compute and display the results.
 It can be plotted using matplotlib or the results are printed to the console using pprint library.

 ## What does the code do?